When Is the Best Time

 Location and Tips

-Salar the Uyuni (Uyuni salt flats) is an utterly amazing place!
-We started the tour in Uyuni village.
-We'd choose for Quechua Connection, because of the many good reviews.
-They are the only company that has bike rides on the salt flats, and we really loved to do this.
 You get mixed up with other people.
-There were 6 people in our car, the driver, the guide (Lucho), we two and 3 Aussies.
-A perfect match.
+There were 6 people in our car, the driver, the guide (Lucho), we two and 3 Aussies—a perfect match.
 First, we drove to the train cemetery, which is close to the village.
 It is weird to see all the trains rusting away, but it has a special atmosphere, too for taking pictures.
 Afterwards, we visited a small factory where we could see the salt making.
 Then we got on the bikes for roughly 6 km/3.8 mi.
-It was hard to ride the bike, just as if you were biking through snow.
-It does not go smooth anyway.
+It was hard to ride the bike, just as if you were biking through the snow.
+It does not go smoothly anyway.

 It is very huge!!!
 In the afternoon you visit the Isla Inca Huasi.
 The salt flats are full of islands, and since you cannot measure distance, it seems as if all of them were floating.
 Very weird.
 At Isla Inca Huasi we could hike a trail to the top for a spectacular view over the flats.
 There are many huge cactus trees on the island, and a lot of them were blooming.
 We also saw some birds there, nestling in the giant cactus.

-The next stop was a cave, again no other visitors were around.
-From inside the cave, we saw the sun coming down, and we made some funny pictures.
+The next stop was a cave, again, no other visitors were around.
+From inside the cave, we saw the sun coming down, and we took some funny pictures.
 Our guide had awesome ideas for this.
 Sunset itself we had down on the flat.
 On the one side, we saw the sun going down, and on the backside, the sky turned pink and purple, even more beautiful.
-We have never seen such a landscape before, and can totally recommend you to go here.
+We have never seen such a landscape before, and we can totally recommend you to go here.
 This was only day 1 of our 3-day tour there.
-The next day we visited coloured lakes, volcanoes and spotted much wildlife!
+The next day we visited coloured lakes, volcanoes and spotted a lot of wildlife!